MaoZiming/papers/7-datacenter/71-virtualization.md

 **Option 2:**
 - guest page table: VA => PA
 - hypervisor shadow PT: VA => MA
+  - VMM uses TLB hardware to map the virtual memory directly to the machine memory to avoid the two levels of translation on every access.
 - hypervisor maintains consistency between guest PT and hypervisor shadow PT
+  - When the guest OS changes the virtual memory to physical memory mapping, the VMM updates the shadow page tables to enable a direct lookup.
-    - e.g. invalidate on context switch, write-protect guest PT to track new
+  - e.g. invalidate on context switch

 ### Paravirtualization
 The guest is aware of virtualization, and there is no longer strict requirement on contiguous physical memory starting at 0.

-The guest can explicitly registers page tables with the hypervisor.
+The guest can *explicitly* registers page tables with the hypervisor.
 Every update to the page table will cause a trap to the hypervisor, but we can do tricks like "batch" page table updates and issue a single hypercall.
 Other optimizations can be useful.

 ## Device and I/O virtualization
 When we look at CPU and memory, there is a significant level of standardization of interface at ISA-level and less diversity.
 We don't care much about the lower differences about the hardware.

-For devices, there is higher diversity, and there is lack of specificaiton of device interface and behavior (e.x. what is the behavior when a particular call is invoked on a device).
+For devices, there is higher diversity, and there is lack of specificaiton of device interface and behavior.
 There are three key models for device virtualization (prior to virtualization even exists).

 ![alt text](images/71-virtualization/device-driver.png)

 1. Passthrough model: VMM-level driver configures device access permissions
      *  Pros
-         *  VM provided with exclusive access to device
+         *  VM provided with *exclusive* access to device
          *  VM can directly access the device (**VMM-bypass**)
      *  Cons
          *  device sharing difficult